-Capital assets are being depreciated over their estimated useful lives using the straight-line method of depreciation.
-The estimated useful life of an asset is determined at acquisition based on guidelines of the Utah System of Higher Education and the professional judgment of the applicable department head.
+Capital assets are depreciated over an estimated useful life using the straight-line method of depreciation.
+The estimated useful life of an asset is determined at acquisition based on guidelines provided in the State of Utah Fixed Assets Useful Life Table (FIACCT 09-17.01) and the professional judgment of the applicable department head.
+Typically assets have estimated useful lives as follows: